Plus 7 other celebs — including Kanye West, 50 Cent, and Toni Braxton — who have struggled to manage their money

-Lavish spending — 14 residences, multiple Bahamian islands, and “at least 45 luxury vehicles” — reportedly sunk the “Pirates of the Caribbean actor into financial turmoil.
-After shelling out $18 million on a yacht, $30,000 a month on wine and $300,000 a month in salaries for his 40-person staff, Depp’s $2 million dollar per month lifestyle finally took its toll.
-He was also ordered to pay ex-wife Amber Heard a $7 million settlement in August of 2016 — sending him into even deeper debt.
+Lavish spending — 14 residences, multiple Bahamian islands, and “at least 45 luxury vehicles” — reportedly sunk the “Pirates of the Caribbean” star’s finances.
+After a lawsuit accused him of shelling out $18 million on a yacht, $30,000 a month on wine, and $300,000 a month in salaries for his 40-person staff, Depp’s purported $2 million dollar per month lifestyle finally took its toll.
+Depp was also ordered to pay ex-wife Amber Heard a $7 million settlement in August of 2016 — sending him into even deeper debt.
 For his part, Depp sued his business managers for allegedly taking an unauthorized $25 million from his “Pirates of the Caribbean” earnings, defaulting on paying his taxes, and other fraudulent engagements.

 Erratic behavior and wild spending habits are among the reasons that Lohan has reportedly been on the brink of bankruptcy for years.
 Multiple arrests and pricey stints in rehab have also taken a toll on the actress’ bank accounts.

 In 2011, Montag and her husband Spencer Pratt came close to filing for bankruptcy after the reality star spent $30,000 on plastic surgery.
-Careless spending on food, alcohol and clothing cost them nearly all of their $10 million fortune.
+Careless spending on food, alcohol, and clothing cost them nearly all of their $10 million fortune.

 The singer filed for bankruptcy twice after admitting to suffering from a serious shopping habit where she indulged in 1,000 thread-count sheets and decorative Faberge eggs.
 After a diagnosis with mircovascular angina, Braxton was forced to cancel a Vegas residency leaving her in debt with her vendors.